opensvc/docs.opensvc.com/source/collector.forms.rst

     Save the submitted form data in a collector database table.
 In this mode, each input identifier must be a table column name.

-  * **compliance variable**

-    Save the submitted form data in a compliance variable in a special ruleset.
-This output can be used in 'custo' type forms, where a selector asks the used to pick a service or a node to customize.
-The ruleset where the variable will be stored is named after the selected service or node.

-  * **compliance fix**

-    This output type can be defined in forms with a peer **compliance variable** output.
-In this case, compliance fix actions are dispatched to the selected service nodes, or to the selected node.

   * **rest**

     Execute a rest call for each dict with the submitter's privileges.
 The call type is defined by the **Handler** output parameter (POST, DELETE or PUT).
 The rest path is defined by the **Function** output parameter (example: /nodes/#nodename/tags).
 The keys to include in the call data are specified by the **Keys** output parameter.
 If **Keys** is not set, all available keys are included.
 If **Mangle** is set to a js function, use the returned data instead of the form data.